V0X-DEI/V0X-DEI/README.md

 fandom iwc , k ? thx !!

-u can always c+h when im like.. rlly lonely.. all by myself.. but ask if im with my friends okay :) (dont c+h if i have like dni stuff like that in my name (unless friends)
+u can always c+h when im like.. rlly lonely.. all by myself.. but ask if im with my friends okay :) (dont c+h if i have like dni stuff like that in my name (unless super close friends/partner)

 im yAPPING SO MUCH HERE OHMYGOD. ok but like im rlly shy so heh.. i usually don't int first okay note that

-hmmm..imight like vox idk guyss.... looks at my 30 vox ponies.. guys ijust really like vox he is nothing likeme tho idk mybe
+hmmm..imight like vox idk guyss.... looks at my 31 vox ponies.. guys ijust really like vox he is nothing likeme tho idk mybe

 ooooh god bro radiostatic.. ooh ilove radiostatic pleasssseeeeee oooooahh they make me joyous